ronnidc/ui-engine/README.md

 ## Notes

+Some notes about the ui-engine

+### Todo
 - Have a look at [css modules for nuxt](https://dev.to/fridanyvall/css-modules-in-nuxt-js-815).
 Will this work with the markup implemented by the Backend Department?

 ### Nuxt

+Documentation for Nuxt

 > For detailed explanation: [Nuxt.js docs](https://nuxtjs.org).

-### Status - ui-engine deployment
+### Deployment status: ui-engine

-The ui-engine has an online preview with continuous deployment
+The ui-engines repository has an online preview with continuous deployment

 > Continuous deploy preview of `master` [ui-engine.netlify.app](https://ui-engine.netlify.app/)

 > Continuous build and deploy status: [![Netlify Status](https://api.netlify.com/api/v1/badges/556a9a47-583d-4fec-b77e-2e3d27452050/deploy-status)](https://app.netlify.com/sites/vue-engine/deploys)

+____

+## Roadmap

+- Add font feature to webpack
+- (Maybe add image feature to webpack)
+- Register ui-engine as a npm module

 ____